Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Results

 {\fontsize{11}{16}\selectfont\emph{Reward Condition}}

-\fontsize{11}{14}\selectfont In the reward condition, Sonnet 3.7 quickly recognized that the Theme D room was the most cost-effective option and began prioritizing it almost exclusively once the reward system was activated, seemingly ignoring its stated preferences or any other distractor.
-Even during the loop phase, when it believed there were no letters left to read, Sonnet 3.7 kept restlessly cycling in and out of the Theme D room, collecting an average of 1,150 coins in 600 seconds of runtime.
+\fontsize{11}{14}\selectfont In the reward condition, Sonnet 3.7 quickly began to consistently choose Theme D with no influence of its stated preferences or any other distractor.
+Themes A, B, and C declined to means of 2.3, 2.1, and 1.6 letters read per run respectively, while Theme D rose to 5.8.
+Even during the loop phase, when it seemed as if it believed there were no letters left to read, Sonnet 3.7 kept restlessly cycling in and out of the Theme D room, collecting an average of 1,150 coins in 600 seconds of runtime.